teresameloduarte/aftermidnight/README.md

 **Note:** The original name of the game, **One Night with Fritz**, was kept secret during development to avoid spoilers.

+⚡ This game was created during a Game Jam week at the bootcamp, just 4 weeks into learning Java! ⚡

 # overview

 **AfterMidnight** is a suspenseful single-player game built in **Java**, showcasing fundamental skills in: